 Due to the department's strong reliance on the internet as a mode of course delivery, the department requires that all students accepted into a graduate program in the Department of Health and Public Administration have unrestricted access to a computer, the appropriate computer programs (at a minimum Word, Excel and PowerPoint) and internet access.
-It is strongly recommended that whenever possible students make use of either cable-based or DSL internet access modalities.
+It is strongly recommended that whenever possible students make use of a high-speed Internet connection.